coolOrangeLabs/powerevents-samples/Trigger Step Job on File state change/README.md

 ## Event Description
 Triggers a job to create STEP for parts and assemblies when released.
 All other file types will be ignored.
+In comparison with a powerJobs job, there will be no job added to the Vault Job Queue, when the file extenions doesn't fit.
+This can reduce the number of jobs in the Job Queue enormously.

 ## Installation
 Download all files (Events and Modules) from the current subdirectory of this repository to your powerEvents directory: *C:\ProgramData\coolOrange\powerEvents*